biblicalhumanities/biblicalhumanities.github.io/_posts/2016-10-17-low-hanging-fruit.markdown

   [An Online Adaptive Reading Environment for the Greek New Testament](https://www.sbl-site.org/meetings/abstract.aspx?id=39108) (30 min)
 - Troy Griffitts, Institut für Neutestamentliche Textforschung [An Online Collaborative Research Environment for Project Synergy](https://www.sbl-site.org/meetings/abstract.aspx?id=40619) (30 min)

+After this session, there will be a dinner for people who create open digital datasets or open source software for digital biblical studies.
+Please contact Jonathan Robie <jonathan.robie@biblicalhumanities.org> or Randall Tan <randall.tan@globalbibleinitiative.org> if you wish to attend.
+RSVP strongly requested, since the restaurant has limited seating.